VassiliKurman/RouteTracker/README.md

 # RouteTracker

-This is Project 7 in the Android Developer Nanodegree programme developwed by Udacity in partnership with Google: Capstone Project Stage 2.
+This is Project 7 in the Android Developer Nanodegree programme developed by Udacity in partnership with Google: Capstone Project Stage 2.
 Project requirements document from stage 1 can be found in: [Capstone-Project](https://github.com/VassiliKurman/Capstone-Project)

 ## Project Specification